OptikaFX/OptikaFX-2D-Documentation/Documentation~/index.md

 - How sprites cast shadows
 - How surfaces receive shadows
-- How shadow rugs are configured on the camera
+- How shadow mattes are configured on the camera
 - How shadow resolving modes work
 - How multi-shadow behavior is controlled
 - How shadows bend onto walls